ferranschen/MIWA/README.md

 cd react_web
 ./build.sh # This will install the required libraries and start the react ui server.
 ```
-The server will launch a page at http://localhost:3006.
+Note: The server will launch a page at http://localhost:3006.
 - Backend synthesizer
 ```shell
 cd back_end
 yarn build
 yarn start # This will start the backend server
 ```
 After installation, you will need to launch the backend synthesizer and React UI.
 Then, open the target page and place it next to the React UI.
-Finally, launch the browser extension, click "start", and scrape the target elements on the page.
+Finally, launch the browser extension, click "start", and scrape the target elements (using right click) on the page.
 The browser extension will begin monitoring the actions.

 ### Credits
 The project was developed under the supervision of Prof. [Tianyi Zhang](https://tianyi-zhang.github.io/) at Purdue and Prof. [Xinyu Wang](https://web.eecs.umich.edu/~xwangsd/) at UMich.